-Three new resources to make Cub Scout leaders stand up and do a cheer
+Resources to make Cub Scout leaders stand up and do a cheer

-An awesome array of new resources for Cub Scout leaders is designed to help you welcome new families to your pack, learn more about the Cub Scout program and recruit new leaders.
+An awesome array of resources for Cub Scout leaders is designed to help you welcome new families to your pack, learn more about the Cub Scout program and recruit new leaders.

 Regularly refreshing resources is just one way the BSA has your back as you deliver an amazing program to your Cub Scouts.

-2. New online resources for families researching Cub Scouting
+Online resources for families researching Cub Scouting

 Shouldn’t researching Cub Scouting be as easy as shopping for a new pair of shoes?